IPAM: IP Address Management

 - Discovery server: Server in charge of this task.

-If you need to assign this task to a Satellite server, select the value None
+Should you need to assign this task to a Satellite server, select value None.

 - Lightweight mode: Much faster network exploration without performing hostname or operating system detection of the detected hosts.